Sen. Thom Tillis announces he’s not seeking reelection, a day after voting against Trump’s agenda bill

 Martin’s nomination was eventually withdrawn by Trump.

-In his Sunday statement, Tillis decried the lack of bipartisan cooperation in today’s Washington: “In Washington over the last few years, it’s become increasingly evident that leaders who are willing to embrace bipartisanship, compromise, and demonstrate independent thinking are becoming an endangered species.”
+In his Sunday statement, Tillis decried the lack of bipartisan cooperation in today’s Washington, saying, “In Washington over the last few years, it’s become increasingly evident that leaders who are willing to embrace bipartisanship, compromise, and demonstrate independent thinking are becoming an endangered species.”

 The senator added: “Too many elected officials are motivated by pure raw politics who really don’t give a damn about the people they promised to represent on the campaign trail.”